achorein/expo-share-intent-demo/README.md

 # Expo Share Intent Demo

+> **⚠️ a single npm package is now available 🚀 [expo-share-intent](https://github.com/achorein/expo-share-intent).
+It simplify a lot project configuration by implementing an expo native module to unify the iOS and Android part**.

 This project demonstrates a functional share intent in an Expo (React Native) project.
 It allows to use Expo's auto-configuration for the `react-native-receive-sharing-intent` package.

 This demo works with **Expo SDK 49**.
 Is compatible with **Android** and **iOS** and support URL, text, images, videos and files sharing.

-> 🚧⚠️ **WIP:** a single npm package is currently into development:  [expo-share-intent](https://github.com/achorein/expo-share-intent).
-It implements an expo native module to unify the iOS and Android part.

 More Demo :